Priam, King of Troy, begs Achilles for the body of his son, Hector (from the Illiad). Vase photograph (Harvard 1972.40) by Maria Daniels.

 Ask students what other stories they know or have heard of that follow a similar pattern of action and components described in the definition of epic poetry.
 While they may not be familiar with some epic stories, they probably are familiar with the Star Wars series of movies, or the Lord of the Rings and the Harry Potter series of books, which they may be surprised to learn also follow an epic hero cycle.
 Compile a list of stories that follow this pattern.
 Ask students to suggest stories that fit the epic hero cycle, and introduce the class to stories with which they may be less familiar.
 Draw students' attention to the ways in which they have come in contact with epic stories rooted in ancient Greece, such as the recent movie Troy.
 A brief list of epic stories might include:

-Distribute the charts listing the major elements of the Elements of the Epic Hero Cycle (PDF), or have students access interactive equivalent.
+Distribute the charts listing the major elements of the Elements of the Epic Hero Cycle (PDF).
 Divide students into small groups, where they will chose a story from the list they are all familiar with, such as the Lord of the Rings.
 Ask them to work together to fill in examples of each of the epic hero cycle elements on their charts.
 Once students have completed the charts, ask them to share some of the results with the rest of the class.
 Have students compare and contrast their answers.

 Introduce some of the additional elements of traditional epic poems, such as the formal and florid language, their opening with an invocation, or the use of epithets (such as "fleet-footed Achilles").
 Read aloud to the class, or distribute copies for students to read, the opening paragraph of two or more traditional epic poems from the list compiled by the class, such as

 Ask students to identify elements such as the opening invocation in the opening lines of these poems or the connection of the hero to his homeland, which is the basis for many epic heroes as national figures.